MEN-Mikro-Elektronik/mdis_test_system/package_creation.md

 9. Each submodule commits are pushed to remote

-$git submodule foreach git push
+$ git submodule foreach git push

 10. Check which submodule needs a new tag